Looking for things to do in Homer, Alaska?

 - Our tours are by reservation only.
 This is our home; please respect that.

-Prices are $55 per adult, $35 per child 3-12, under 3 free, prices can change seasonally.
+Prices are $65 per adult, $35 per child 3-12, under 3 free, prices can change seasonally.
 For safety purposes all children must be supervised by an adult at all times, children under 3 must be in a backpack carrier.
-Each tour has a three person or $165 minimum.
+Each tour has a two person or $130 minimum.